 (1) Facsimile Filing.
 A paper may be sent at any time.
-A paper received by the Clerk before 7:00 a.m. on a business day is considered received on the preceding business day.
-But see Rule 4(a) concerning Notice of Appeal.
+A paper-except a Notice of Appeal or an is considered received on the preceding business day.
+A Notice of Appeal or an Application for Attorney Fees and Expenses filed by facsimile will be considered received on the day on which it is received.